manuel-serrano/hiphop/README.md

 nodejs hello.hh.js
 ```

+> [!NOTE]
-   In the future, the Nodejs' option `--loader` might be renamed.
+> In the future, the Nodejs' option `--loader` might be renamed.
-   Please check your setting for accomodating the future new name.
+> Please check your setting for accomodating the future new name.

-   With this method, the program `hello.hh.js` will first be silently compiled
+   With this method, the program `hello.hh.js` will be silently compiled
    into a `._hello.mjs` and `._hello.mjs.map` files.
 These are the files
-   that Nodejs will use for executing.
+   that Nodejs will use for executinon.

-   2. The explict way: the file `hello.hh.js` can be compiled in advance and
+   2. **The explict way**: the file `hello.hh.js` is compiled in advance and
    Node.js can be feed with the result of the compilation.

 ```